How to Clean Grout: Tile & Grout Cleaning Tips

 How to Clean Grout with Bleach

 If all else fails then you could always try good old fashioned bleach.
 While it’s super effective at cleaning grout, there’s a good chance that it may damage certain tiles.
-We usually advise only using this method on white tiles, like the ones you may find in your bathroom (and particularly when the grout it white too).
+We usually advise only using this method on white tiles, like the ones you may find in your bathroom (and particularly when the grout is white too).

 If you’re going to clean grout with bleach, it’s a good idea to test it out on a small patch that is generally out of sight so you can check for colourfastness.
 It’s also a good idea to use gloves and wear old clothes as you may end up getting some bleach on them if you’re not careful.